fjp/fjp.github.io/collections/_diffbot/2020-02-15-ros-integration.md

 - `gazebo`: The `gazebo` element is an extension to the URDF robot description format, used to include the simulation parameters of the [Gazebo](http://gazebosim.org/) simulator.
 This tag can be used to include for example gazebo plugins and `gazebo` material properties.
-The following shows an exampleusing `gazebo` tags:
+The following shows an example using `gazebo` tags:

 ```xml
 <gazebo reference="link_1">